-This means that while connecting various business applications under the hood, ION can route tasks and information to you, rather than being expected to find it yourself.
+This means that while connecting various business applications under the hood, ION can route tasks and information to you, rather than you being expected to find it yourself.

 ION can monitor multiple business event types:

-The Infor ION suite of components includes
+The Infor ION suite of components includes:

 Browser-based user-friendly graphical interface for configuring and monitoring ION services